godotengine/godot-docs/classes/class_array.rst

 - :ref:`bool<class_bool>` **operator <=** **(** :ref:`Array<class_Array>` right **)**

 Performs a comparison for each index between the left operand ``Array`` and the ``right`` ``Array``, considering the highest common index of both arrays for this comparison: Returns ``true`` on the first occurrence of an element that is less, or ``false`` if the element is greater.
 Note that depending on the type of data stored, this function may be recursive.
-If all elements are equal, it compares the length of both arrays and returns ``true`` if the left operand ``Array`` has less or the same number of elements, otherwise it returns ``false``.
+If all elements are equal, it compares the length of both arrays and returns ``true`` if the left operand ``Array`` has the same number of elements or fewer, otherwise it returns ``false``.

 ----